shorepine/tulipcc/docs/tulip_flashing.md

 # Compiling and flashing Tulip CC

-## Flash a Tulip without compiling

-**Please note, we don't recommend doing this yet.** Tulip is fast moving and it's really better if you figure out how to get the build environment going.
-It's not that hard.
-But if you want to try flashing your board without having to build Tulip, here's how:

- * Install [`esptool`](https://docs.espressif.com/projects/esptool/en/latest/esp32/installation.html) if you don't already have it
- * Make sure you have the serial port driver for your board installed.
-You should see a new /dev/\*USB\* or COM port when attaching it.
-If you don't, find the drivers for it and install them.
- * Download the 4 bin files in the [latest ESP32-S3 release](https://github.com/bwhitman/tulipcc/releases) and put them all in a folder
- * Connect your board / chip to USB
- * From the folder you have the .bin files in, run `esptool.py write_flash 0x0 bootloader.bin 0x10000 micropython.bin 0x8000 partition-table.bin 0x300000 tulip-lfs.bin`
- * Turn off and on the power to Tulip to start it

 ## Compile TulipCC for ESP32-S3

 [Tulip CC](../README.md) should build on all platforms, although I've only tested macOS and Linux so far.
 Please let me know if you have any trouble!